Faustino Asprilla

-Faustino Hernán Asprilla Hinestroza (born 10 November 1969) is a Colombian former professional footballer who played as forward or winger.
-Most notably played for Parma, Newcastle United and the Colombia national team.
+Faustino Hernán Asprilla Hinestroza (born 10 November 1969) is a Colombian former professional footballer who played as forward or winger, most notably for Parma, Newcastle United, and the Colombia national team.

 Club career

 Early years

 After starting out playing football with local team Carlos Sarmiento Lora School, Asprilla started his professional career in 1988 for the Colombian team Cúcuta Deportivo at the age of 18 for a year before transferring to Atlético Nacional.
 He scored 35 goals in 78 games, which brought him to the attention of several Italian clubs.
 Parma won the race to sign him for US$10.9 million in 1992.